 The marshmallows add extra texture (both chewiness and that crispy toasted top) and extra flavour too.
 While this recipe uses chocolate chips, you can absolutely swap those out for chunks of your favourite chocolate.

-You can also make supersized cookies out of this recipe, just like my chunky chocolate chip cookies, but make sure to bake them a bit longer – 12-14 minutes.
+You can also make supersized cookies out of this recipe, just like my chocolate chunk cookies, but make sure to bake them a bit longer – 12-14 minutes.